 Marilyn Joyce, a friend and an amazing artist, submitted this recipe for my 2017 Vegetable Calendar.
-Here’s a peek of her beautiful art studio:

-And here is her flavorful recipe:
+Here is her flavorful recipe:

 I love to grow this special veggie.
 It’s super easy, plentiful and delicious!
 Just pull a stalk off and nibble away.
 This recipe mixes the traditional soy sauce and sesame oil with a few ounces of dried wild mushrooms.
 Their delicate, wild aroma, accented by a steep in dry vermouth, flavors the vegetable beautifully!

 1 Tbsp. soy sauce

 Heat vermouth & add the mushrooms to reconstitute.
 Let sit five minutes, or according to package directions.
 Thinly slice the bok choy stalks and shred the leaves.

 Heat vegetable oil on medium and cook the garlic until golden.
 Strain mushrooms, reserving their liquid, and add to pan along with bok choy stalks.
 Cook, stirring, on medium heat until the stalks begin to soften.
 Add the leaves, stirring, until they begin to wilt.